ricgonmen/spring-cloud-app/README.md

 # Spring Cloud User Application

-The purpose of this document is to describe the software generated for Java backed code challenge.
-I think every thing is complete and in place,... but some test.
-Honestly I'm not used to write test on a Spring framework so all the mocking and dependencies will take more time for me.
-I have preferred to deliver on time instead of complete the challenge, hopping the code and documentation is clear and the software is functional (at least most of the manual test I have done point to that).

 I have use Java and Spring Boot and structure the code on a parent project with 3 child, why?
 As you suggest on the interview I have put more effort on a creative way of deliver the software (using Spring Cloud and Docker) than anything else so I have start it from that premise and later on finish all the challenge on the ms-users subproject (the core of it).

 Please find bellow all the information to understand this structure, how to package and launch.
 I will be please of answer your questions o have a code review together with you.